Water Sector Innovation: Derisking Piloting and Trials with Dr. Reshmina William

-Join us on Wednesday, November 5, 2025 at 2 PM CST for the third seminar of our Third Coast Water Seminar Series featuring an intriguing conversation with Dr. Reshmina William, Senior Project Manager at Isle Utilities.
+On Wednesday, November 5, 2025, Current hosted the third seminar in the Third Coast Water Seminar Series, featuring a conversation with Dr. Reshmina William, Senior Project Manager at Isle Utilities.
+Senior Project Manager at Isle Utilities.

 Innovators know the frustration: even game-changing tech can fail to scale.
 A well-designed proof-of-value trial can help to overcome some of the most common barriers to technology adoption.
 However, particularly in the traditionally risk-averse water sector, start-ups can risk becoming trapped in a vicious cycle of piloting without procurement.

-In this webinar, Dr. Reshmina William will underline how effective piloting and trials can help improve efficiencies, bolster credibility, and blaze a trail for innovative new technologies.
-Drawing on her experience in federal government and industry, she will present best practices for good trial design.
-Finally, she will present a novel financial model, designed to derisk proof-of-value trials for both technology start-ups and end-users… and share how you can leverage this model for your own pilots.
+In this seminar, Dr. Reshmina William highlighted how effective piloting and trials can improve efficiencies, bolstercredibility, and help pave the way for innovative new technologies.
+Drawing on her experience in federal government and industry, she presented best practices for effective trial design.
+She also introduced a financial model designed to derisk proof-of-value trials for both technology start-ups and end users, and shared how organizations can leverage this model for their own pilots.

 Watch the Recording: